-UPDATE – I’d like to quickly create a setup for the point I’m trying to convey.
-I’m in no way, shape or form attempting to bash or dissuade people from going to college.
+UPDATE — I’d like to quickly create a preamble for the point I’m trying to convey.
+I’m in no way, shape, or form attempting to bash or dissuade people from going to college.
 This isn’t an examination of college education itself.
-What I’m really addressing is the faulty societal views that SOME have of a what a college education “means”.
+What I’m really addressing is the faulty societal views that some people have of a what a college education “means”.
 To be clear, I think for some, there are plenty of wonderful reasons to go to college.

 Ironically, many people (including some who were formally educated with college degrees) have a very limited way of looking at education.
-The line of thinking that you’re a loser, not very intelligent and unlikely to get a job outside of mopping floors or flipping burgers because you dropped out of school or never graduated/went to college is very common in our society.
+The line of thinking that you’re a loser, not very intelligent, and unlikely to get a job outside of mopping floors or flipping burgers because you dropped out of school or never graduated or went to college is very common in our society.
 Ironic, because nothing could be more ignorant.
 This idea that someone who went to college is “smarter” than someone who has not is a tired one, one that I’ve seen disproved many times.

-The truth is, many of us drop out (yes I’m a dropout too) because we’ve carefully considered our options and decided to not be trapped by conformity or parent/teacher scare tactics of being a burnout unless you go to a great college and made our own paths instead.
-I was only 19 when I had my career path mapped out, and I’m 100% self taught.
+The truth is, many of us drop out (yes I’m a dropout too) because we’ve carefully considered our options and decided to not be trapped by conformity or the parent/teacher scare tactics of being a burnout unless you go to a great college and made our own paths instead.
+I was only 19 when I had my career path mapped out, and I’m 100% self-taught.

 The biggest problem with those who seek formal education, is that they’ve put themselves in a box.
 They look at the courses/degrees a college offers and then try and decide from there instead of simply thinking to themselves “What makes me happy?
 What could I be passionate enough about to do day after day, hour after hour?”
 The train of thought is usually more along the lines of “What college can I get into?
 What degree can I afford?
 What pays well?”
 This is why people get stuck in dead-end jobs that they hate.